Contact Data Export - Terms of Use & Legal Framework

 The data may be used for:

-- Business intelligence - Monitoring corporate developments
+- Business intelligence - Business intelligence and monitoring

 Prohibited Use